-Nina Menkes has completed seven feature films in which she controlled all aspects of production, including directing, writing, shooting, as well as editing picture and sound on her own productions.
+Menkes typically controls all aspects of her movies, including directing, writing, operating camera, as well as editing picture and sound on her own productions.
 She has worked in various media including Super-8, 16mm, 35mm and lately HD.
 Her films have often met with hostility, as she confronts and expresses violence in an unusual way, creating and following her own rules.
-Menkes has referred to herself as a witch, and Dennis Lim, writing in the New York Times, called her a “Cinematic Sorceress of the Self.”
+Menkes has referred to herself as a witch, and Dennis Lim, writing in The New York Times, called her a “Cinematic Sorceress of the Self.”

 According to film critic and historian Berenice Reynaud: